 What do I have to do?

-School registration begins available in September.
-Instructor materials will be mailed to all participating teachers.
+School registration must take place by January 13, 2017.
+Materials will be mailed to all participating teachers.
 If more than one classroom is participating, hold classroom competitions to determine which students will compete in your school-wide event.

-Hold a school competition to determine one winner.
-This will involve selecting a panel of at least two judges.
-Then, register your school champion for the regional contest.
+Hold a school competition to determine one winner by February 24.
+This will involve arranging a panel of at least two judges.
+Then, register your school champion for a regional contest.

 Poetry Out Loud enables students to engage with great poetry and helps them practice public speaking skills while building self-confidence.